Game-Warriors/StateMachineDomain/README.md

     * TargetState: The target state which will move to when condition was met.

     * OnTransitionActivate: Calling each time, when the host state selects as current state, and the state transitions consider in possible transition.

+    * OnTransitionDeactivate: Calling each time, when the host state end or exit and current state changed.

     * TransitionUpdate: Calling on each system update call when the transition bind to active state which state is current state in system. the system will apply transition and switching to target state when this method return true.